rk-lindsey/chimes_calculator/doc/source/etc.rst

 Using the ChIMES Calculator with LAMMPS
 ******************************************

-We are currently working to get toward ChIMES calculator implementation in `LAMMPS <https://lammps.sandia.gov>`_ as a USER package.
+We are currently working toward ChIMES calculator implementation in `LAMMPS <https://lammps.sandia.gov>`_ as a USER package.
 In the interim, the following provides a guide to implementing the ChIMES calculator as a LAMMPS pairstyle.

 ..
 Note::

-    This example assumes users have downloaded the 7 Aug 2019 version of LAMMPS (stable version as of 11/1/19), which can be downloaded `here <https://lammps.sandia.gov/download.html>`_.
+    This example assumes users have downloaded the 29 Oct 2020 release of LAMMPS (stable version as of 10/29/20), which can be downloaded `here <https://lammps.sandia.gov/download.html>`_.

+Quick start
+^^^^^^^^^^^^^^^^

+Provided a system with a C++11-compatible compiler and an MPI compatible compiler are available, LAMMPS can be downloaded, installed, linked to ChIMES, and compiled all at once by navigating to ``etc/lmp`` and executing ``./install.sh``.
+Once complete, the installation can be tested by navigating to ``etc/lmp/tests`` and running the example via ``../exe/lmp_mpi_chimes -i in.lammps``.

 Compiling
 ^^^^^^^^^^^^^^^^